OctopusDeploy/docs/docs/api-and-integration/bamboo.md

 1. A `Octopus Deploy: Create Release` task in the Bamboo deployment plan with a `Release number` linked to the Bamboo build number, the `Ignore existing releases` option selected, and no `Environments(s)` set to deploy to.
 2. A `Octopus Deploy: Deploy Release` task in the Bamboo deployment plan with a `Release number` linked to the Bamboo build number.

-These steps will allow packages to be pushed and repushed, and new releases to be created, deployed and rolled back to previous releases.
+These steps will allow packages to be pushed and re-pushed, and new releases to be created, deployed and rolled back to previous releases.

 ## Troubleshooting